-[6008] Requirement: Crewmembers shall be fitted for and provided with custom molded hearing protection earwear.
+[6008] Requirement: Crewmembers shall be provided with hearing protection earwear.

-Rationale: Noise levels, in some areas of the space vehicle may exceed accepted noise thresholds.
+Rationale: Noise levels in some areas of the space vehicle may exceed accepted noise thresholds as listed in NASA-STD-3001, Volume 2.
 Hearing protection is required to ameliorate the risks associated with excessive noise exposure which may include temporary or permanent threshold shifts as well as possible behavioral health issues.
-To adequately protect crewmembers from excessive noise, crewmembers will be provided with two types of custom fitted hearing protection earwear.
+To adequately protect crewmembers from excessive noise, crewmembers will be offered hearing protection (to include custom and/or universally fitting earwear), to provide protection while enabling speech perception and ability to listen to media at safe levels.
 Crewmembers may use electronic molded earplugs with personal listening devices while exercising and non-electronic flat-attenuating custom earplugs as desired.